 Step 3: Fill object

 When you are happy with your wedges, add some weight to your tripod so it doesn’t tip over.
 You can use rocks, sand, or candy.
-The possibilities are endless!
+Anything that works!
 You can also use tape generously to affix your tripod to the wall or instead of weights.

 Step 4: (Bonus step) Film your video

 There you have it!
-We hope you enjoyed this simple tutorial about making a quick and dirty DIY tripod using supplies you already have at home.
+I hope you enjoyed this simple tutorial about making a quick and dirty DIY tripod using supplies you already have at home.
 If you're interested in other out-of-the-box content creation tips and tricks, check out the Kapwing YouTube channel.
 We post several videos every week on the top TikTok trends of 2021, easy DIY video editing tools, and social media growth.